 I think there is scope for improvement.

-My biggest frustration is the travel case, Sonicare do a much better job in this regard and the position detection is a hassle to setup and use as well.
+My biggest frustration is the travel case, Sonicare does a much better job in this regard and the position detection is a hassle to set up and use as well.

 If upon reading this review, you think this brush is the one you want, I won’t stop you going for the 9600, but I urge you to look at the new Genius X that does away with the major frustration of the 9600.

 - Height (without head) – 8 inches / 20.5cm